Sports in Spokane, Washington: College sports

 Collegiate sports in the area focus on the Gonzaga Bulldogs who compete in the NCAA's Division I West Coast Conference and Eastern Washington Eagles who play in the Big Sky Conference and the Whitworth Pirates who play in the Division III Northwest Conference.
+Gonzaga sponsors baseball, basketball, cross Country, golf, rowing, soccer, tennis, and indoor and outdoor track and field for men and basketball, cross country, golf, rowing, soccer, tennis, indoor and outdoor track and field, and volleyball for women.

 Gonzaga Basketball

 In sports media, Spokane is arguably most notable for being the home of the Gonzaga Bulldogs and their NCAA Division I men's basketball program that competes in the West Coast Conference (WCC).
 Although the WCC is often considered a "mid-major" conference, the Gonzaga basketball program is often considered a major program.
 Gonzaga regularly makes it to the NCAA Division I men's basketball tournament which includes an appearance and runner-up finish in the 2017 and 2021 championship games.
 They have made it to the tournament every time since Gonzaga's rise to national prominence in their Cinderella run to the Elite 8 in the 1999 tournament.
 Gonzaga has produced many NBA players, including John Stockton, Frank Burgess, Dan Dickau, Richie Frahm, Ronny Turiaf, Austin Daye, Jeremy Pargo, and Adam Morrison.
 When the college basketball season begins, the Bulldogs regularly sell out their home games in the McCarthey Athletic Center on the Gonzaga University campus, just north of downtown.